429error/Netflix-dashboard/README.md

 # Netflix-dashboard
-This dashboard is built using tableau tool and various insights a
+This dashboard is built in Tableau, revealing various insights.